himanishprakash/Heart-failure-prediction/README.md

 ## Overview

-This project, conducted by Group 3 (Himanish Prakash, Eduardo Saavedra, & Shiv Goel), employs advanced statistical and machine learning techniques to analyze clinical data for predicting mortality due to heart failure.
+This project employs advanced statistical and machine learning techniques to analyze clinical data for predicting mortality due to heart failure.
 By utilizing a dataset with 13 predictive attributes from the NIH, our goal is to enhance the prediction accuracy of heart failure mortality, ultimately aiming to improve healthcare decision-making processes and patient care strategies.

 ## Objective